helm/charts/stable/concourse/README.md

 It is highly recommended to use Persistent Volumes for Concourse Workers; otherwise, the Concourse volumes managed by the Worker are stored in an [`emptyDir`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume on the Kubernetes node's disk.
 This will interfere with Kubernete's [ImageGC](https://kubernetes.io/docs/concepts/cluster-administration/kubelet-garbage-collection/#image-collection) and the node's disk will fill up as a result.

+If you are using `ephemeral` workers then you should consider disabling persistence.

 ### Ingress TLS